Picovoice/picovoice/sdk/ios/README.md

         keywordPath: "/path/to/keyword.ppn",
         porcupineSensitivity: 0.4,
         porcupineModelPath: "/path/to/porcupine/model.pv",
         onWakeWordDetection: {
-            // logic to execute upon deletection of wake word },
+            // logic to execute upon detection of wake word },
         contextPath: "/path/to/context.rhn",
         rhinoSensitivity: 0.7,
         rhinoModelPath: "/path/to/rhino/model.pv",
         endpointDurationSec: 1.5,
         requireEndpoint: false,
         onInference: { inference in
             // logic to execute upon completion of intent inference })
 } catch { }
 ```

 Sensitivity is the parameter that enables trading miss rate for the false alarm rate.
 It is a floating-point number within [0, 1].
 A higher sensitivity reduces the miss rate at the cost of increased false alarm rate.

 The model file contains the parameters for the associated engine.
 To change the language that the engine understands you'll have to provide a model file for that language.